wadmiraal/wadmiraal.net/src/_posts/2013-09-26-might-drupal-be-holding-us-back.markdown

 ## A difficult problem to solve

-Because of Drupal&rsquo;s long release cycle, and the very fast pace at which technologies are evolving, many people &mdash; perhaps the less *technical* inclined &mdash; happily continue to use outdated techniques and deprecated functions for extended periods of time.
+Because of Drupal&rsquo;s long release cycle, and the very fast pace at which technologies are evolving, many people&thinsp;&mdash;&thinsp;perhaps the less *technical* inclined&thinsp;&mdash;&thinsp;happily continue to use outdated techniques and deprecated functions for extended periods of time.

-Sadly, Drupal *cannot* have a short release cycle (say one year) &mdash; it&rsquo;s to big.
+Sadly, Drupal *cannot* have a short release cycle (say one year)&thinsp;&mdash;&thinsp;it&rsquo;s to big.
 It takes time for it to get stable and for contrib to catch up.
 With shorter release cycles, even though the API changes would be smaller, maintainers would constantly be updating their modules, instead of focusing on making them better.

 Of course, trying to &ldquo;educate&rdquo; the community (keeping them up to date with technology changes) when they have no way to apply it with their favorite software, is not going to happen.
 People have to be passionate about *technologies*, not just the software they use.